Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Simple examples

 Substituting Eq. (\ref{osc:var:2}) for the variance of $\tilde{H}^{H}$,

-Eq. (\ref{eq:harmonic}) holds for any individual harmonic normal mode of frequency $\omega$ and coordinate $x^H$.
+The new bound of Eq. (\ref{eq:harmonic}) holds for any individual harmonic normal mode of frequency $\omega$ and coordinate $x^H$.
 The full set of normal mode coordinates in a harmonic solid is related, by a unitary transformation, to the individual displacements of all atoms.
 If an atomic displacement in the lattice cannot exceed the lattice constant ``${\sf a}$'' times the Lindemann ratio $c_{L}$ \cite{Lindemann} (typically, $c_L \sim 0.1$) then the variance

 Here, $\Delta x^{H} \equiv\left(x^{H}-{\sf{Tr}}\left(\rho_{\Lambda} x^{H}\right)\right)$ denotes the deviation of $x^{H}$ from its equilibrium average.
 Thus, the denominator in the integrand of Eq. (\ref{eq:harmonic}) is bounded by $(c_L {\sf a}) ^{2}$,